sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="start-startlayout"></a>**Start/StartLayout**
 > [!IMPORTANT]
-> This node is set on a per-user and per-device basis and must be accessed using the following paths:
+> This node is set on a per-user basis and must be accessed using the following paths:
 > -   **./User/Vendor/MSFT/Policy/Config/Start/StartLayout** to configure the policy.
 > -   **./User/Vendor/MSFT/Policy/Result/Start/StartLayout** to query the current value of the policy.
+> Added in Windows 10 version 1703: In addition to being able to set this node on a per user-basis, it can now be set on a per-device basis using the following paths:
 > -   **./Device/Vendor/MSFT/Policy/Config/Start/StartLayout** to configure the policy.
 > -   **./Device/Vendor/MSFT/Policy/Result/Start/StartLayout** to query the current value of the policy.